Eugenethiri/Network-Intrusion-Detection-System/README.md

 # Overview
 An Optimized Network Intrusion Detection System (NIDS) made specifically for small networks.
 Leveraging Python to sniff and analyze network traffic, focusing on the metadata of packets to identify potential threats.
 The system offers real-time monitoring through a dashboard and sends mobile notifications for detected intrusions.
 In turn providing an affordable and accessible security solution for small networks with limited resources.
-The main reason for this repo is to better understand about packets, its structure, sniffing the packets, generation/spoofing of packets,and distinguishing between anomaly and safe packets
+The main reason for this repo is to better understand about packets, its structure, sniffing the packets, generation/spoofing of packets,and distinguishing between anomaly and safe packets in implementing the IDS

 # Features
 - Intrusion detection : Detection algorithm made from python analyzing captured metadata in packets